 In response to the request accompanying your plan for a hydrogen sulfide (H2S) classification, the area in which the proposed drilling operations are to be conducted is hereby classified, in accordance with 30 CFR 250.490(c), as "H2S absent."

-Exercise caution while drilling due to indications of shallow water flow.
+Exercise caution while drilling due to indications of shallow gas, faulting, and possible water flow.

 You must comply with the following species protective measures in all activities conducted pursuant to the plan: